History of the New York Mets: Ballparks

-Team Championships and Accolades
+Team Championships and accolades

-During their history, the Mets have won the World Series two times.
-The first coming in 1969 against the Baltimore Orioles, and the second in 1986 against the Boston Red Sox.
-In addition to their two World Series victories, the Mets have won the National League pennant five times (1969, 1973, 1986, 2000, 2015), and National League East title six times (1969, 1973, 1986, 1988, 2006, 2015).
-The Mets have also qualified for the postseason as a National League Wild Card team five additional times (1999, 2000, 2016, 2022, 2024).
+During their history, the Mets have won the World Series twice, the first coming in 1969 against the Baltimore Orioles and the second in 1986 against the Boston Red Sox.
+In addition to their two World Series victories, the Mets have won the NL pennant five times (1969, 1973, 1986, 2000, and 2015), and NL East title six times (1969, 1973, 1986, 1988, 2006, and 2015).
+The Mets have also qualified for the postseason as a NL Wild Card team five additional times (1999, 2000, 2016, 2022, and 2024).

 The Mets are tied with the Houston Astros for the most pennants—five—won by an expansion team in Major League Baseball history.
-Their two championships equal the tally of the Toronto Blue Jays, Florida Marlins, Kansas City Royals and Houston Astros for the most titles among expansion teams.
+Their two championships equal the tally of the Toronto Blue Jays, Florida Marlins, Kansas City Royals, and Astros for the most titles among expansion teams.
 The Mets are also the only expansion team to have clinched multiple World Series championships at home.

-On June 1, 2012, Mets ace Johan Santana would finally end the Mets "no-hitter curse" in a game against the St. Louis Cardinals at Citi Field.
-The franchise's hurlers had gone more than 7,800 games without pitching one—longer than any other Major League franchise.
-On several occasions, potential no-hitters by Mets pitchers have been broken up in the late innings.
+On June 1, 2012, Mets ace Johan Santana finally ended the Mets "no-hitter curse" in a game against the St. Louis Cardinals at Citi Field.
+The franchise's hurlers had gone more than 7,800 games without pitching one—longer than any other MLB franchise.
+On several occasions, potential no-hitters by Mets pitchers were broken up in the late innings.
 Tom Seaver twice pitched 8 1/3 innings without allowing a hit for the Mets.
-In one of those games, against the Chicago Cubs in 1969, Seaver only needed two more outs for a perfect game before Jimmy Qualls singled to end the perfect game and no-hitter.
+In one of those games, against the Chicago Cubs in 1969, Seaver only needed two more outs for a perfect game before Jim Qualls singled to end the perfect game and no-hitter.

-Over the years multiple Mets pitchers, including Tom Glavine, Pedro Martínez, John Maine, Mike Pelfrey, R. A. Dickey, Matt Harvey, Jacob DeGrom, Steven Matz and Noah Syndergaard all lost their no-hit bids in the 7th or 8th inning.
-In addition, Mets pitchers, such as Seaver, Nolan Ryan, Mike Scott, David Cone, Dwight Gooden Hideo Nomo and Philip Humber would all throw no-hitters with other teams either before joining, or after leaving the Mets.
+Over the years multiple Mets pitchers, including Tom Glavine, Pedro Martínez, John Maine, Mike Pelfrey, R. A. Dickey, Matt Harvey, Jacob DeGrom, Steven Matz, and Noah Syndergaard all lost their no-hit bids in the 7th or 8th inning.
+In addition, Mets pitchers, such as Seaver, Nolan Ryan, Mike Scott, David Cone, Dwight Gooden Hideo Nomo, and Philip Humber would all throw no-hitters with other teams either before joining, or after leaving the Mets.